UtpalMattoo/XCS224U_NLP/README.md

-Starting cell including method "glove_middle_featurizer" is the custom code for the project. included libraries were included/referred to as-is when needed
+rel_ext_01_proj.ipynb goes with uploaded PDF.
+Starting cell including method "glove_middle_featurizer" in rel_ext_01_proj.ipynb is the custom code for the project. included libraries in rel_ext_01_proj.ipynb were included/referred to as-is when needed